New Jersey Avenue Station: Abraham Lincoln

 The casket was placed on the next to last car.
 This car was built for the US Military Railway for the President and other dignitaries.
 The usual a parlor, a sitting room and sleeping apartment was robed in black and the windows were also draped in black.

-On February 20, 1862, his son Willie Lincoln at 11 years old and had been interred in Oak Hill Cemetery in Georgetown.
+His son Willie Lincoln had died at age 11 years on February 20, 1862, and had been interred in Oak Hill Cemetery in Georgetown.
 On April 20, 1865, his body was removed from its metallic burial case and transferred into a silver mounted black walnut coffin.
 The next day, the casket was brought to the Depot.
 Both the father and son's caskets were placed on a platform draped in black before being placed in the same car.

 A pilot locomotive (No. 239) was heavily draped in mourning with all the brass covered up.
 In the front, two big flags were fringed in mourning with four smaller ones on the engine.
 At 7:50 am, the engine was started and all the passengers got on board the train.
 The pulling locomotive (No. 238) draped in the same way as the pilot locomotive, gave the signal at 8:00 am with a slow bell toll with other engines in the depot also tolling their bells.
 The funeral train left the Washington Depot for Baltimore, Maryland, its first stop in a journey which would finally lead them to Springfield, Illinois.